bloominstituteoftechnology/java-orders/README.md

 * Create the entities needed to store this data
-* Load in the data.
-A file called data.sql would load the data using SQL.
-You need to modify it to load using a SeedData approach loading the data by creating objects.
+* A Java class called SeedData has been provided with seed data.
+You can use this class directly or modify it to fit your models.
+However, the data found in the class is the seed data to use!

 Expose the following end points